Permafrost/Tundra/SERVICES.md

 #### Inputs:

-* `$validation.signature.direction` determines whether to validate
-  the pipeline against the input or output signature of the current service.
+* `$service.signature.direction` determines whether to validate the pipeline against the input or output signature of the current service.
 * `$validation.raise?` is an optional boolean which when `true` will throw an exception if validation fails.